-It is useful for the prevention of seizures in people with absence seizures, partial seizures and generalized seizures.
+It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

-Valproate (VPA) and its forms of valproic acid, sodium valproate and semisodic Valproate are drugs used mainly to treat epilepsy and bipolar disorder and to prevent migraines .
+Valproate (VPA) and its valproic acid, sodium valproate, and Semisonic Valproate are used mainly to treat epilepsy and bipolar disorder and prevent migraines.

 It can be administered with an intravenous injection or with pills taken orally.
 There are formulations of long and short action tablets.

 Other serious risks include pancreatitis and an increased risk of suicide.
-It is known to cause serious abnormalities in the baby if it is taken during pregnancy.
-Because of this, it is generally not recommended in women of childbearing age who have migraines.
+It is known to cause severe abnormalities in the baby if taken during pregnancy.
+Because of this, it is generally not recommended for women of childbearing age who have migraines.

 Valproate was first created in 1881 and entered medical use in 1962.
 Valproate is included in the World Health Organization’s List of Essential Drugs, the most effective and safe medicines needed in a health system.
 It is available as a generic medicine.

-This medicine can cause very serious and sometimes fatal liver problems.
-This occurs more frequently within the first 6 months of use of the Valproate injection.
+This medicine can cause severe and sometimes fatal liver problems.
+This occurs more frequently within the first six months of the Valproate injection.

 Call your doctor if you see dark urine, feel tired, are not hungry, have an upset stomach, are vomiting, or have yellowing of the skin or eyes.

-In patients who have seizures, loss of control of seizures may occur.
+In patients who have seizures, loss of control of attacks may occur.
 Ask the treating doctor to check your blood test.

-Children under 2 years old are at a higher risk of suffering fatal liver problems.
-Those who take more than 1 anticonvulsant medication or who have a metabolic disorder, a very serious seizure disorder along with mental retardation or certain brain problems are at higher risk.
+Children under two years old are at a higher risk of suffering fatal liver problems.
+Those who take more than one anticonvulsant medication or have a metabolic disorder, a severe seizure disorder, mental retardation, or specific brain problems are at higher risk.

-There is an increased risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder such as Alpers-Huttenlocher syndrome.
+There is an increased risk of liver failure and death in patients with a genetic liver problem caused by a mitochondrial disorder such as Alpers-Huttenlocher syndrome.

 You may need a genetic test to verify this health problem.
 If you have or may have mitochondrial disorders, do not take the Valproate injection before talking to your doctor.

-This medicine can cause very serious birth defects if you take it while you are pregnant.
+This medicine can cause severe congenital disabilities if you take it while pregnant.
 It can also cause the child to have a lower IQ.
 Do not take Valproate to prevent migraines if you are pregnant.

 If you are pregnant and are taking an injection of Valproate for seizures or bipolar disorder, talk with your doctor to see if you need to continue taking the Valproate injection.

-If you can get pregnant, you should use a contraceptive method that you can trust while you are taking the Valproate injection.
-If while you are taking Valproate you become pregnant, call your doctor immediately.
+If you can get pregnant, you should use a contraceptive method that you can trust while taking the Valproate injection.
+If you are taking Valproate you become pregnant, call your doctor immediately.

-This medicine can cause very serious and sometimes fatal pancreas problems (pancreatitis).
-This can happen shortly after use and many years after use.
+This medicine can cause severe and sometimes fatal pancreas problems (pancreatitis).
+This can happen shortly after the use and many years after service.